Coventry Moving Demand Trends: When Moves Take Longer

 • Weekend slot pressure → Hold a midweek backup date to maintain start-time flexibility if access tightens.

-• Managed building rules → Pre-book lift/loading bay and confirm durations to avoid access conflicts.
+• Managed building rules → Pre-book lift or loading-bay access and confirm durations to avoid conflicts.

-• School-run congestion → Set arrival outside school peaks to keep routes and kerb space predictable.
+• School-run congestion → Set arrival outside school peaks to keep routes and kerb space more predictable.

 • Student-area turnover → Avoid late-summer handover days or secure earlier windows to protect loading time.